dginev/deprecated-CorTeX/MANUAL.md

 ### Configuring the system components

  1. Under the administrative interface at /admin, "Configure Databases" tab:

- * Document backend - FileSystem OR eXist XML DB
+   * Document backend - **FileSystem** OR **eXist** XML DB
- * Task backend - SQLite or MySQL
+   * Task backend - **SQLite** OR **MySQL**
- * Meta backend - Sesame-based triple stores, SQLite or MySQL
+   * Meta backend - **Sesame**-based triple stores, **SQLite** OR **MySQL**

    Discussion: Currently, the safe choice is to stick with the FileSystem for a Document backend and SQLite for Task and Annotation/Meta backend.
 There is support for using the eXist XML Database as a document backend and Sesame-compatible triple stores for storing annotations.
 However, they're not yet fully functional.

  2. Under the administrative interface at /admin, "Configure Workers" tab:

    Register all Gearman servers that will be used for the job distribution.

 ### Registering a Corpus